Objections and comments

 - The level at which an application is determined will depend on the nature, and sometimes the cost of the development.
 An indication of the level of delegation an application will be determined can be found in this table.

 - If the application is to be determined by the Application Assessment Panel (AAP), Woollahra Local Planning Panel (WLPP) or the Sydney Eastern City Planning Panel, we will advise you in writing of the meeting date, time, and location.
-You are welcome to attend these meetings and you will be given the opportunity to verbally present a summary of your submission before a decision is made.

 More information about determination (approval or rejection).